-In Fiscal Year 2007-2008, the City of Patterson began a DPA Program for income eligible households.
-The City provides up to \$30,000 in loan assistance to residents that qualify to purchase a home within the city limits.
+The City of Patterson also continues to operate a DPA Program for income eligible households.
+The City provides up to \$30,000 in Ioan assistance to residents that qualify to purchase a home within the city limits.
 The program assisted one (1) eligible family.